ccoenraets/salesforce-developer-advanced/Using-Static-Resources.md

 In this module, you explore a different deployment option for the Conference app you created in the previous module.
 Instead of deploying it on your own server, you deploy it inside a Visualforce Page in your Salesforce instance.

-## Step 1: Upload the application as a static resource in Salesforce
+## Step 1: Upload the Application as a Static Resource

 1. In the **salesforce-developer-advanced/client** directory, select the **css**, **fonts**, **js**, and **lib** directories and zip them up (compress them).